TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/20 - Proverbs/Proverbs 14/Proverbs 14.6.md

 ---

-A scoffer seeketh wisdom, and [findeth it] not; But knowledge is easy unto him that hath understanding.
+A scoffer seeks wisdom, and doesn't find it, but knowledge comes easily to a discerning person.